-B. Application & Funding Timing
+B. Application and Funding Timing

-WI DATCP is requesting proposals for the fiscal year 2024 grant cycle in anticipation of USDA-AMS releasing SCBGP funds to states.
+WI DATCP is requesting proposals for the fiscal year 2025 grant cycle.
 Selected grant projects will not be able to begin project activity and incur eligible project expenses until approval has been received and contracts have been signed between WI DATCP and the grantee.
-Anticipated project timelines include a start date no earlier than December 1, 2024 and completion no later than June 30, 2027.